markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Choose which variable you want to predict, which variables you think will contribute to this prediction (the inputs), and which variables to ignore
 * Visualize the data using Rattle’s tools on the explore tab
   * Explore the options for each section
-  * At a minimum,  use Explore → Interactive → Latticist
+  * At a minimum,  use the Explore → Interactive → Latticist feature
-  * Try to find a view to support the conclusions you came up with during the problem analysis section above
+  * Try to find a view to support the conclusions you came up with previously
 * Explore the models available in Rattle
   * Why are there different types of models?
   * When would you use each type?